AtonFreson/SolidWorks_License_Auto-Deactivator/README.md

 ## Description:
 This VBScript is a wrapper to launch a PowerShell script that installs/is a watcher for exiting SolidWorks.
 It creates a Scheduled Task that runs the watcher script at user logon, which activates once SolidWorks is closed.
-The watcher script will then automatically deactivate the standalone license through the 'SOLIDWORKS Activation Wizard'.
+The watcher script will then automatically deactivate the standalone license through the 'SOLIDWORKS Product Activation' Wizard.

 It takes ~20 seconds to detect the shutdown.
-The 'SOLIDWORKS Activation Wizard' will be left on the "Deactivation Successful" page afterwards, so the user can use this as license deactivation confirmation.
+The 'SOLIDWORKS Product Activation' Wizard will be left on the "Deactivation Successful" page afterwards, so the user can use this as license deactivation confirmation.

 This will not run if Windows is being shut down/crashing while SolidWorks is running however!